Free Tax Support for Military Members

 The software is designed to help you complete and file your taxes electronically, but you can also get personalized assistance from “personalized tax consultants”.
 MilTax works using a questionnaire to help you properly file both state and federal returns and you may be asked questions about your most recent service, your status as an active duty, Guard, or Reserve member.

-MilTax is offered to all service members on active duty, and you can still use it for a full year after you retire or separate from the military.
+MilTax is offered to all service members on active duty, and you can still use it for an entire year after you retire or separate from the military.

-To use MilTax you must first create an account at Military OneSource, which is a DoD-funded website offering support for troops and their families.
-Once you have created an account you can access MilTax software or get personal support by phone.
-MilTax e-filing software is offered to the public each year from mid-January until October.
+To use MilTax, you must first create an account at Military OneSource, a DoD-funded website offering support for troops and their families.
+Once you have created an account, you can access MilTax software or get personal support by phone.
+MilTax e-filing software is offered to the public annually from mid-January until October.

 The IRS Free File Program is another option; this public-private partnership between the federal government and private tax prep companies makes it possible for military members and/or those who have qualifying income below a cap to file their taxes for free.
-You can visit IRS.gov for more information but the two basic options are:
+You can visit IRS.gov for more information, but the 2 basic options are:

 - Free “Guided” Tax Preparation: you can get free online tax prep and electronic filing using an IRS partner provider’s website.
 Typically those who have an annual gross income below $73,000 at press time are eligible to file free federal tax returns using this service.

-There are some things to keep in mind if you choose a tax pro instead of free assistance for your taxes while serving in the military.
+There are some things to keep in mind if you choose a tax prep professional instead of free assistance for your taxes while serving in the military.
 One of the biggest issues?
 Getting burned by fine print fees that aren’t mentioned in a transparent way earlier in the process.